fizx/parsley/README.markdown

       </links>
     </parsley:root>

-This parslet could also have been expressed as:
+This parselet could also have been expressed as:

     {
       "title": "h1",